SSigl/Biostatistics---IRT-functions/README.md

 # To remove the rows which only has NA answers : "select_not_na" (intermediary function)

-This function which takes a dataset "data" in argument removes in this dataset the lines with only "NA" answers.
+This function which takes a dataset "data" in argument removes in this dataset the lines with only "NA" answers, and returns the modified dataset.